El Tejano

 North Hollywood's Neighbourhood Dining Circuit

-The Magnolia Boulevard corridor gives El Tejano a specific peer set within North Hollywood.
+The Magnolia Boulevard corridor gives El Tejano a local context within North Hollywood.
 Angelino Trattoria represents the Italian-American neighbourhood standard on this same stretch, while Little Toni's holds a longer-standing position in the local Italian category.
 GRANVILLE sits in the American comfort category, and Cascabel occupies a different position in the broader Mexican and Latin cooking space in the area.
 Taken together, these represent the texture of a neighbourhood dining circuit where no single venue dominates but each carves out a distinct functional role.

 Broader California context matters here.
 Los Angeles sits at the intersection of multiple Mexican regional traditions, which means Tex-Mex occupies a somewhat different position than it does in Texas cities where it is the dominant form.
 In LA, it competes with a wider range of references, from street tacos to upscale Mexican tasting menus, and diners arrive with more varied points of comparison.
 A Tex-Mex restaurant in North Hollywood is therefore making an implicit argument about which tradition it belongs to and what standards it accepts as its own.